Nouf2027/Portfolio-Project/Stage 1  /README.md

 ---

-## 🎯 Problem Statement

-Parents today face a fragmented and inefficient process when trying to find suitable skill development centers for their children.
-There is no centralized platform where parents can search, compare, and enroll in children's skill centers based on real criteria like location, age group, price, and verified reviews.
-Centers, on the other hand, lack a dedicated digital presence to reach their target audience effectively.
-Jeel bridges this gap by providing a unified, easy-to-use platform for both parents and centers.

----

 ## 🧠 Research & Brainstorming Process

 The team followed a structured brainstorming approach to generate and evaluate ideas:

 ### Methods Used

 - **Mind Mapping:** Each team member mapped out the daily challenges that parents face when searching for activities and programs for their children.
 This revealed a common gap — the absence of a centralized, reliable platform that brings all these centers together in one place.

 - **SCAMPER Framework:** The team asked questions such as — Can we **combine** search, comparison, and booking into a single platform?
 Can we **adapt** the concept of existing booking platforms to specifically serve the children's skill development market? — This directly shaped the core idea of Jeel.